jdeames/www.jdeames.com/stories.md

 			</li>
           <li><em>For Always, 1/2-hour, dark comedy.</em>
           <ul class="desc-list">
-          <li>A skilled cosmetician can't hold a job because her compulsive truth-telling leaves her persona non grata.
-She lands a perfect job with a funeral home where the clients don't talk back.</li>
+          <li>A brutally honest make-up expert can’t keep a job, a fiancé, or even friends.
+She’s at the end of her rope until she meets a runaway cat, and then lands a job at a mortuary where the clients can’t talk back.</li>
           </ul>
           </li>
           <li><em>Reckless Joy, 1-hour, drama.</em>